kubernetes/ingress-nginx/NEW_CONTRIBUTOR.md

 ```
 Output Relevance: From the above output you can see there are two Virtual Bridges created by minikube when we created the cluster on the network.
 Here, `virbr0` is the default NAT network bridge while `virbr2` is a isolated network bridge on which the pods run.

-Minikube creates a Virtual Machine, to enter the virtual machine we can simple do:
+Minikube creates a Virtual Machine, to enter the virtual machine we can simply do:
 ```
 # minikube ssh
 ```